visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ## Alternative Mapbox Integrations

-If you're using deck.gl in a React or Scripting environment and if you just want the base map as a back drop, and do not need mapbox-gl's UI controls or mixing deck.gl and Mapbox layers, it is recommended that you do not use this module and instead use deck.gl as the root HTML element.
+If you're using deck.gl in a React or Scripting environment, you just want the base map as a back drop, and do not need mapbox-gl's UI controls or need to mix deck.gl and Mapbox layers, it is recommended that you do not use this module and instead use deck.gl as the root HTML element.
 Visit [Using Deck.gl as the root HTML element](../../developer-guide/base-maps/using-with-mapbox.md#using-deckgl-as-the-root-html-element) for an example.

 ## Limitations